About the major

 How much flexibility does this major have?

 This major is flexible in the respect that the NMC department encourages all students to go for career furthering opportunities when they present themselves.
 This may mean taking a term or year to study abroad or intern in New York City.
-The NMC department academic advisor will work closely with each student to assist in a student's educational goals.
+The NMC Academic Advisor will work closely with each student to assist in a student's educational goals.

 Is studying abroad an option for this major, and what countries are available?